 Contango is actually the opposite of backwardation.
 In contango, the spot prices of a commodity are lower than its futures price.
 So, for example, if the spot price of gold today is $1500/oz and its futures price is $1700/oz, we have the situation of contango.
 Contango can be a result of two kinds of movements in commodity prices.

 - Contango can occur because of a temporary and unusual fall in the spot price of a commodity.
-This unusual fall can be a result of a temporary oversupply of some commodity in the market.
-For example, in 2015, when the world discovered some new sources of crude oil supply, the crude oil prices fell sharply.
-After a time, the traders expect that the market will absorb this excessive supply and the supply and demand will balance back, bringing back the prices to normal levels.
+This unusual fall can be a result of a temporary oversupply of some commodities in the market.
+For example, in 2015, when the world discovered some new sources of crude oil supply, crude oil prices fell sharply.
+After a time, the traders expect that the market will absorb this excess supply, and the supply and demand will balance back, bringing back the prices to normal levels.
 Or, this unusual fall can be because of the temporary decrease in demand for the commodity.
 This temporary fall can be because of some seasonal variables which will restore going forwards.

 Contango vs Backwardation: Key Differences

 - In contango, the spot price is lesser than the futures price.
-Whereas backwardation is just the opposite of this, a scenario where the spot prices are higher than the futures price.
+At the same time, backwardation is just the opposite of this, a scenario where the spot prices are higher than the futures price.

-- In contango, since the futures price is higher, we get an upward sloping futures curve.
+- Since the futures price is higher in contango, we get an upward sloping futures curve.
 Whereas in backwardation, since the futures prices are diving down, we get a downward sloping futures curve.

 - In contango, the basis (the difference between the spot price and futures price) is negative since the spot price is lower and the futures price is higher.
 On the other hand, in backwardation, this basis is positive since the spot price is higher compared to the futures price.